After the Exchange Period

 Independently arranged period abroad

 Students who have completed an independently arranged exchange period abroad must enter the relevant information into NettiOpsu through the tab International Exchanges > Save to Student Register.
-In order to receive a mobility certificate for an independently arranged period abroad, the period must be verified by delivering the relevant documents on it to the Registrar's Office.
+In order to receive a mobility certificate for an independently arranged period abroad, the period must be verified by delivering the relevant documents on it to the Student Affairs Office.
 The period abroad must be eligible for recognition as part of the student’s degree.
 Credit transfer for completed courses must also be ensured as soon as possible after returning to your own university!
 Read more about credit transfer from studies completed elsewhere.

 The Erasmus Student Network (ESN) is a student organisation that looks after the interests of exchange students and organises a variety of events and activities for them.
 You can participate in ESN activities before, during and after your exchange period.
 ESN was established in 1990, and it is currently represented in 31 countries and more than 300 educational institutions.

 Find out more about other opportunities for going international at your home university.